reflectoring/reflectoring.github.io/_posts/2021-05-03-designing-a-aws-cdk-project.md

 date: 2021-05-03 06:00:00 +1000
 modified: 2021-05-03 06:00:00 +1000
 author: default
-excerpt: "With AWS CDK, we can codify our infrastructure in code.
-In this articles, we're going to explore an opinionated way of designing a CDK project to make its components re-usable and easily extensible."
+excerpt: "With AWS CDK, we can codify our infrastructure in Java code.
+In this article, we're going to explore an opinionated way of designing a CDK project to make its components re-usable and easily extensible."
 image:
   auto: 0074-stack
 ---